phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 user_path  DELETE  /api/users/:id  HelloWeb.UserController :delete
 ```

 We should get a new error now.
 Running the test informs us we don't have a `HelloWeb.UserController`.
-Let's add it, along with the `index/2` action we're testing.
+Let's create that controller by opening the file `lib/hello_web/controllers/user_controller.ex` and adding the `index/2` action we're testing.
 Our test description has us returning all users:

 ```elixir
 defmodule HelloWeb.UserController do